cherma22/demo/Readme.md

 4. run ./deploy -a install -e $env -t services to install

 ## Commands
+* Each command has required input of -a (action) and -e (environment).
+Help may be displayed with -h.
-* ./deploy.sh - command to install/remove/update the deployment
+* ./deploy.sh - command to install/remove/update the deployment.
+Script has additional input of -t for type of server.
+* ./services/scripts/servicecmd.sh - command to start/stop services for the input environment.
+* ./services/scripts/s3_action.sh - command to either sync logs or backup data to S3.

 ## File Structure
 ```